 Whether it’s AC repair or total AC system replacement, there are a number of terms within the HVAC industry that can get puzzling for homeowners.
 Not to mention all of the different pieces of heating and air conditioning equipment that can be used to boost your home’s energy efficiency and air quality.
-Of course we can’t speak to all of the variations in a single blog post, so we’ll take a look at one of the routine inquiries we see at Bryant Heating & Cooling Service Experts: what’s the difference between an air conditioner and an air handler?
+Of course we can’t speak to all of the variations in one blog post, so we’ll take a look at one of the more common inquiries we see at Bryant Heating & Cooling Service Experts: what’s the difference between an air conditioner and an air handler?

 Air handler vs Heat Pump

-Similar to how an air handler works with an AC, an air handler works in tandem with your heat pump.
-Heat pumps are used to control your comfort by transferring heat, rather than producing it, and the air handler assists in moving all that heated or cooled air.
+Just like an air handler works with an AC, an air handler works together with your heat pump.
+Heat pumps are used to control your comfort by transferring heat, rather than producing it, and the air handler helps move all that heated or cooled air.

 Air handler vs blower

 Air handlers are not blowers.
-This confuses some of our customers, but it's not too hard to understand and we're happy to explain the difference.
+This puzzles some people, but it's not too hard to understand and we're happy to explain the difference.
 An air handler includes the blower, and several other pieces in the unit.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one part of a greater whole.

 Here’s what you should know about air handlers: if you’re searching for a conventional furnace or air conditioner, you’ll more than likely never need to know what an air handler is because it’s possible you won’t need one.
 However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will most likely be a part of your home’s HVAC system.